DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Precursor**: signal from events suggesting a possible change of conditions, that may alter the current threat landscape
 - **Regression testing**: testing of a system to ascertain whether recently approved modifications have changed its performance, or if other approved functions have introduced unauthorized behaviors
 - **Root Cause Analysis**: principle-based systems approach for the identification of underlying causes associated with a particular risk set or incidents
-- **Trusted Computing Base (TCB)**: the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects;
-    - TCB is a term that is usually associated with security kernels and the reference monitor
-    - TCB has a component known as the reference monitor in theory, which becomes the security kernel in implementation.
-    - The 📝reference monitor validates access to every resource prior to granting the requested access.
-The reference monitor is much like the bouncer at a club because it stands between each subject and object.
-Its role is to verify the subject meets the minimum requirements for access
-    - It is the combination of hardware, software, and controls that work together to enforce a security policy.
- - **Security Perimeters**:
-   - the imaginary boundary that separates the TCB from the rest of the system is known as a security perimeter
-   - A border firewall could be considered a security perimeter protection device
-   - the boundary of the physically secure area surrounding your system, is also a security perimeter
 - **View-Based access controls**: access control that allows the database to be logically divided into components like records, fields, or groups allowing sensitive data to be hidden from non-authorized users; admins can set up views by user type, allowing only access to assigned views

 [7.1](#7.1) Understand and comply with investigations (OSG-9 Chpt 19)